VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 [TODO nested PD, Geometry Nodes screen shots]

 Taking this further, each user can optimize their typing using text expansion software.
 This means doing things like replacing commonly typed words and phrases with smaller strings of letters.
 For example, you could make it so that typing "brb" replaces those letters with "be right back".
 This can be taken to extremes like the [Compress](https://github.com/eschluntz/compress) tool from Erik Schluntz helps you do.
-Or you could go all in and and learn [Stenography](https://www.youtube.com/watch?v=nRp_1S7cj6A), which is more-or-less the same idea on steroids
+Or you could go all in and learn [Stenography](https://www.youtube.com/watch?v=nRp_1S7cj6A), which is more-or-less the same idea on steroids

-By allowing users to really dig in and extend the functionality of programs by defining new concepts that make sense in their workflow and then letting them reuse those ideas later tools that are made to be general purpose can evolve with the user's needs and experiance to become more powerful for exactly how they use it - this is what "power users" of most any program always want.
+By allowing users to really dig in and extend the functionality of programs by defining new concepts that make sense in their workflow and then letting them reuse those ideas later tools that are made to be general purpose can evolve with the user's needs and experience to become more powerful for exactly how they use it - this is what "power users" of most any program always want.

-### Languages For Interopability
+### Languages For Interoperability

 While I've beaten the "universal language" dead horse already (music, math) I do think language can serve as a method of allowing for interoperability so long as you restrict it enough - like programming languages or configuration languages (JSON, YAML, etc) do.
-A good example of this is is the [Theme Format](https://github.com/hundredrabbits/Themes) from Hundred Rabbits where a simple SVG is used as a drag & drop color theme system for most of the applications they have developed and a growing list from others.
+A good example of this is the [Theme Format](https://github.com/hundredrabbits/Themes) from Hundred Rabbits where a simple SVG is used as a drag & drop color theme system for most of the applications they have developed and a growing list from others.
 This is particularly clever because it means the list of colors for the computer is also an image format that can be displayed in any browser, making for already built in previews.

 Hundred Rabbits also often makes their applications speak amongst each other, usually over UDP, allowing for creative applications such as using their music sequencer, [ORCΛ](https://github.com/hundredrabbits/Orca) (as shown above) to control their vector act tool, [Dotgrid](https://github.com/hundredrabbits/Dotgrid) <a class="ptr">(6)</a> where you just send the same command you'd normally run, but over the network.
 Making these sort of languages of communication between applications that are meant to be human readable I think is an idea more software could stand to take to heart, and is the same reason why so many Linux users feel so at home in the terminal: text is used as a common way to exchange data quickly between programs and it does use a learned vocabulary of command commands, like any other language.